mhwlng/streamdeck-elite/README.md

 And put them back after the installation.
 The plugin installer doesn't come with button images.

-Also, the plugin directory can be uninstalled and completely deleted by right-clicking on any button and selecting uninstall (make a backup copy first) :
+Also, the plugin can be uninstalled and the directory completely deleted by right-clicking on any button and selecting uninstall (make a backup copy first) :

 ![Button Image](https://i.imgur.com/Ky2cH8R.png)